vladcc/shawk/shawk/awk/lex-build/doc/readme_lex-first.txt

 The front end and the back ends read the same form of syntax.
-It constitutes of five parts, each of which marked by a beginning delimiter and the string "end" The data for each part consists of two fields separated by white space.
-Comments can only be full lines beginning with a '#', possibly preceded by white space.
+It constitutes of five parts, each of which marked by a beginning delimiter and the string "end"

+The data for each data part is split into two fields - the first filed is all space delimited fields but the last, the second field is only the last space delimited field.
+E.g.

+id TOK_ID

+creates a token identified by the constant TOK_ID and the string "id".

+function call TOK_FCALL

+creates a token identified by the constant TOK_FCALL and the string "function call".

+This field separation is implied in the text below, including the syntax definitions.
+Note that it is useful mostly for the 'patterns' data part and can be safely ignored where it does not make sense.

+Comments can only appear outside of data parts and be full lines which begin with a '#', possibly preceded by white space.
 Empty lines are ignored.

 These actual data parts are: